casey-chow/easyPCE/README.md

 ```

 Additionally, if you want scraping functionality to work, you'll need too
-set up Redis and Celery for task scheduling.
+install Redis and Celery for task scheduling.
+Then, you can run this:

 ```sh
 $ celery worker -A easypce -l info